anhaidgroup/deepmatcher/Datasets.md

 This dataset contains bibliographic data from DBLP and ACM and was obtained from [here](https://dbs.uni-leipzig.de/en/research/projects/object_matching/fever/benchmark_datasets_for_entity_resolution).
 The original dataset obtained from the source contained two tables, and a list of golden matches.
 To create the version of the dataset used in our experiments we used the same procedure as in the case of [Fodors-Zagats](#Fodors-Zagats).

+### DBLP-Scholar

+This dataset contains bibliographic data from DBLP and Google Scholar and was obtained from [here](https://dbs.uni-leipzig.de/en/research/projects/object_matching/fever/benchmark_datasets_for_entity_resolution).
+The original dataset obtained from the source contained two tables, and a list of golden matches.
+To create the version of the dataset used in our experiments we used the same procedure as in the case of [Fodors-Zagats](#Fodors-Zagats).

 ### Amazon-Google

+This dataset contains product data from Amazon and Google and was obtained from [here]((https://dbs.uni-leipzig.de/en/research/projects/object_matching/fever/benchmark_datasets_for_entity_resolution).
+The original dataset contained two tables, and a list of golden matches.
+Further, the original dataset contained one additional attribute "description" which was removed to use this as a structured dataset.
+To create the version of the dataset used in our experiments we used the same procedure as in the case of [Fodors-Zagats](#Fodors-Zagats).

+### Walmart-Amazon

-This dataset contains product data from Amazon and Google.
+This dataset contains product data from Walmart and Amazon and was obtained from [here](https://sites.google.com/site/anhaidgroup/useful-stuff/data).
 The original dataset contained two tables, and a list of golden matches.
 Further, the original dataset contained one additional attribute "description" which was removed to use this as a structured dataset.
 To create the version of the dataset used in our experiments we used the same procedure as in the case of [Fodors-Zagats](#Fodors-Zagats).